TabPFN-2.5: Advancing the State of the Art in Tabular Foundation Models: Experimental Results

-We benchmark TabPFN-2.5-as-MLP against tuned LightGBM, XGBoost, and CatBoost models, as well as the standard TabPFN-2.5 model, on our curated collection of internal open source datasets with less than 10k data points.
+We benchmark our distillation engine which, given a training data set, outputs a multi-layer perceptron (TabPFN-2.5-as-MLP) or tree ensemble classifier (TabPFN-2.5-as-TreeEns), against tuned LightGBM, XGBoost, and CatBoost models, as well as the standard TabPFN-2.5 model, on our curated collection of internal open source datasets with less than 10k data points.
 Figure \ref{fig:mlp-distil-performance} illustrates representative test-split performance.
-Empirically, TabPFN-2.5-as-MLP offers competitive accuracy while reducing inference cost, making it attractive for high-throughput or resource-constrained deployment scenarios.
+Empirically, TabPFN-2.5-as-MLP and TabPFN-2.5-as-TreeEns offer competitive accuracy while reducing inference cost, making it attractive for high-throughput or resource-constrained deployment scenarios.